-Sicily is a cultural gem of an island and one that is not to be missed.
-You may already have visited mainland Italy and are expecting much the same thing.
+Sicily is a cultural gem of an island; you may already have visited mainland Italy and are expecting much the same thing.
 Sicily, however, has a character all its own.
 With a mix of ancient sites, beautiful beaches, natural formations and much more besides, you cannot fail to be impressed by it.

 The island is made up of several provinces, including Agrigento, Catania, Syracuse and Palermo.
 Catania is closest to Mount Etna, while Catania and Agrigento also boast other heritage sites well worth seeing.
 Palermo is also the capital of the island and is home to one of the six main airports.
 Four of these welcome international flights (including Palermo).
 The other three are in Catania, Trapani and Comiso.

-As you will see, the more you discover about Sicily the more you will want to pay it a visit.
+As you will see, the more you discover about Sicily, the more you will want to visit it.

 If you want to visit the capital of the island, you need to head to the northern coastline, towards the west.
-This is where you will find Palermo, an ancient city that has much to share with its modern visitors.
+You will find Palermo, an ancient city that has much to share with its modern visitors.

-Heading from the northern fringes of Sicily to the south, you will find Ragusa – another charming city that is definitely worth a visit.
-It forms part of a UNESCO World Heritage Site and when you see it for yourself you will understand why.
+Heading from the northern fringes of Sicily to the south, you will find Ragusa – another charming city that is worth a visit.
+It forms part of a UNESCO World Heritage Site, and when you see it for yourself, you will understand why.

-The city is split into two sections.
+The city splits into two sections.
 There is the Upper Town, otherwise known as Ragusa Superiore, and the Lower Town, Ragusa Ibla.
-This is the older part of the city and it is resplendent with superb Baroque architecture.
+This is the older part of the city, and it is resplendent with superb Baroque architecture.
 Make sure your pack your camera when you visit Ragusa, as it will inspire you in so many different ways.

-Syracuse can be found in the southeastern corner of Sicily, and benefits from being close to other notable places such as Ragusa and Catania.
-This is great for the tourist as it means you can visit many great destinations that are all quite close to each other.
+Syracuse found in the southeastern corner of Sicily and benefits from being close to other notable places such as Ragusa and Catania.
+Great for the tourist as it means you can visit many great destinations that are all quite close to each other.

-A must see while you are in Syracuse is the Necropolis of Pantalica.
-This is a site well worth seeing, as it has a considerable array of cemeteries cut into the rocky hillside.
+A must see while you are in Syracuse is the Necropolis of Pantalica considerable array of cemeteries cut into the rocky hillside.
 There are many other ancient and notable buildings and structures in Syracuse – indeed it is something of an outdoor museum.
 Many would say that if you only have time to visit one or two areas in Sicily, this should undoubtedly be one of them.

 The history of this particular city stretches back into ancient times, as does that of much of Sicily.
 Its ancient counterpart – then referred to as Akragas – was a major city back in Ancient Greek times, and many of the sights in the modern city date from those times.